D121 - All of us have gifts (talents)

 The mark of a true prophet is whether his/ her words takes place.
 Many modern-day ‘self-declared’ possibly well-meaning prophets have abused us with their declarations.

-In a Western society where we are brought up to provide positive strokes, even our so-called prophets have adopted the same worldly positivity philosophy; always speaking a word of hope and encouragement, sometimes to the sidelining of truth.
+In a Western society where we are brought up to provide positive strokes, even our so-called prophets have adopted the same worldly positivity philosophy; always speaking a word of hope and encouragement, sometimes to the sidelining of truth; like the King’s messenger.
 There is even money involved in being a positivity prophet for who among us do not crave for a good word?

 We must test their words and ignore those who are false.